 - Scrub data, which requires profiling, adding missing data values, correcting data, and finding duplicate data.

 - Introduce Data Governance practices to help ensure data is high quality.
 A well-designed Data Governance program includes clearly defined procedures, long term-planning, and a governing council.

 - Documented data should describe its content, context, parameters, and identify staff members who can use the data.
 The documentation process should also include creating broad-ranging metadata tags to promote the discovery and use of data.

 Data Management Platforms

-The top Data Management platforms provide businesses with the ability to leverage Big Data from multiple sources in real-time.
-Using a good platform allows a Data Manager to be more effective with both staff and customers.
-The top Data Management platforms provide organizations and businesses with a broad view of their customers and critical insights into their behavior.
+The top Data Management platforms provide businesses with the ability to leverage big data from multiple sources in real-time.
+Using a good platform allows a data manager to be more effective with both staff and customers.
+Data Management platforms provide organizations and businesses with a broad view of their customers and critical insights into their behavior.
 Data Management platforms have helped organizations collect, sort, and store their information, allowing them to repackage it in ways that are useful to managers and sales staff.
-Data Management platforms, combined with Data Analytics, allow businesses to:
+Data Management platforms, combined with data analytics, allow businesses to:

 - Personalize the customer’s experience

 - Identify the causes of marketing failures in real-time